aroberge/reeborg-world-creation/extending/setting-up-a-custom-goal.md

 where the path shown is actually an animated gif.
 So, the goal is not only to reach a set final position, but to do so following a known path.

 Before going further, you may want to write test programs that reach the required destination with or without following the instructions.
-Note that this example will only work if you use Python for your program, using either the editor, the Blockly interface or the Python REPL. \[_In fact, if you try to change the programming mode to Javascript, you will see that it changes back automatically the Python default. **Try it.**_\]
+Note that this example will only work if you use Python for your program, using either the editor, the Blockly interface or the Python REPL. \[_In fact, if you try to change the programming mode to Javascript, you will see that it automatically reverts to the Python default. **Try it.**_\]

 As an example, you could try to "cheat" and reach the final position following a different path: